-The interior of the space would have colored film yellow on the left and pink on the right.
-Mirrored surfaces will be placed along window 40 centimeters up, to reflect trains and sky on the lower window sill.
+On the windows colored film yellow on the left and pink on the right.
+Laser-cut plastic mirrored surfaces will be placed along the window to reflect trains and sky on the lower window sill.
 The windows will also reflect the Intertwining Lur as more and less as darkness falls.

 Semaphores / Machine Sonification / Emotion

 They will have flowing soft elements with images on printed silk to capture the motion of the robots and wind through the space as the station doors open and close.
-These may hang from the ceilings and a few on the walls in main entrance.
+Patterns of material flowing in relation to stepper activation will be further explored.

-The steppers motors make interesting sounds, and I will use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.
+The steppers motors also make interesting sounds, and I may use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.

 VR / Where artists invent the future